Citroën Visa: Model history and design

-The Visa featured a soft but well-damped, long-travel, fully independent suspension (Coil-sprung MacPherson struts at the front, with coil sprung trailing arms at the rear) that contributed to a soft ride similar to the Citroën 2CV, but with less extreme bodyroll.
+The Visa featured a soft but well-damped, long-travel, fully independent suspension (Coil-sprung MacPherson struts at the front, with coil sprung trailing arms at the rear) that contributed to a soft ride similar to the Citroën 2CV, but with less extreme body roll.
 New for 1983 was the Visa Super E GL, which offered more complete equipment and a redesigned, more comfortable two-piece rear seat.
 The two seats were easily removed (without requiring tools) to increase luggage capability.
 For model year 1983 the most powerful Visa yet, the Visa GT, arrived.
-In addition to the 80-PS engine, it offered alloy wheels with Michelin TRX tires, spoilers, sideskirts and trim, special colors, and a more sporting suspension tuning than what was normal for Citroën.
+In addition to the 80-PS engine, it offered alloy wheels with Michelin TRX tyres, spoilers, sideskirts and trim, special colors, and a more sporting suspension tuning than what was normal for Citroën.
 In early 1985 the limited production Visa 14 S Tonic arrived, a version using the GT's engine and transmission coupled with an all-white appearance similar to the Visa Crono but at a price not much higher than the basic Visa 11 RE.
 Only 2000 Tonics were made.

 In spring 1984 the diesel version was added.
 The Visa 17D and 17RD used the famously rugged and refined, class-leading 1769 cc XUD diesel and transmission from the Peugeot 205.
 The powertrain required too wide a track for the original engine compartment and wings, so the front wings were extended with large black plastic wheel arch panels.
 The spare wheel that in smaller petrol engine versions was mounted on top of the flat or near horizontal engine, was bolted to the otherwise flat boot floor, compromising luggage space.
 In continental Europe, a basic diesel van the 'Visa Enterprise' was sold that used the normal Visa bodyshell with the rear doors welded shut.
-This version mounted a spacesaver spare wheel under the bonnet, atop the diesel engine.
+This version mounted a space saver spare wheel under the bonnet, atop the diesel engine.

 At the Paris Salon 1984, for model year 1985, the 1.4 L TRS was presented.
 The Visa 14 TRS, was produced for two years (1985–1987), shared its engine with the Citroën BX14 and receiving a favourable review by CAR magazine.
 In early 1985 the Visa GTI, fitted with a 1580 cc engine, was introduced.
 This would be the fastest Visa offered with a top speed of 188 or 192 km/h depending on the engine version.

 Between 1985 and 1987 the 1.1 litre petrol and 1.7 litre diesel "Leader" special editions were marketed.
 Near the end of its production life, a 55 PS catalyzed version of the 1360 cc engine was added for markets with stricter emissions standards.

 No automatic gearbox version was produced.

 Production of the Visa finished near the end of 1988, when the five-door version of the Citroën AX was launched.